-Are you making decisions about putting an inground pool in your yard?
+Are you making decisions about putting an in-ground pool in your yard?
 If so, you’re looking at all of the options.
-The two that are probably at the top of your list, because of their popularity and great reviews, are concrete and vinyl.
+The two that are probably at the top of your list, because of their popularity and great reviews, are concrete pools and vinyl liner pools.
 Both have advantages as well as disadvantages, and you’ll want to carefully consider everything before making a decision.
 In this article, we wanted to give you a quick guide with the pros and cons of each so you can have all the facts in order to choose the right option for you.

 First, let’s find out what a concrete pool is actually made of.
 There’s a lot to it, but we’re going to boil it down for you.

 A concrete pool shell is actually created by spraying either gunite or shotcrete.
 Gunite is a dry mix with water in the sprayer, whereas shotcrete is already wet.
 The two methods produce the same result and have no significant difference in quality if done correctly.
 After the concrete is sprayed on, it needs time to harden and strengthen.
 This process is called curing and takes up to 28 days in some instances.

 Pool builders frame the concrete in a web of steel to prevent cracking.
 The steel and concrete together create a solid structure that can bend and flex to withstand forces of water, earth, and gravity.

 The main advantages of a concrete pool are in appearance because it is customizable.
 You can be very creative in the design of a concrete pool by incorporating many different features and it can be any size or shape.

 - Concrete pools can be any size, shape, or depth